Pterostylis prasina

 Pterostylis prasina, commonly known as mallee leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to southern continental Australia.
-Non-flowering have a rosette of leaves on a short stalk, but flowering plants lack the rosette and have up to eight pale green and translucent green flowers with darker green lines.
+Plants that are not in flower have a rosette of leaves on a short stalk, but flowering plants lack the rosette and have up to eight pale green and translucent green flowers with darker green lines.
 The flowers have a pale green labellum with a darker central line.
 It is a common and widespread greenhood in parts of Victoria and South Australia.

 Description

 Pterostylis prasina, is a terrestrial, perennial, deciduous, herb with an underground tuber.
 Non-flowering plants have a rosette of between three and five dark green, egg-shaped to lance-shaped leaves which are 7-50 mm long and 4-15 mm wide on a thin stalk 20-50 mm long.
 Flowering plants lack a rosette and have up to eight or more pale green and translucent green flowers with darker green lines on a flowering stem 70-500 mm high.
 The flowers are 9-12 mm long and 4-6 mm wide.
 The flowering stem has four to seven dark green, egg-shaped to lance-shaped leaves which are 10-60 mm long and 3-9 mm wide.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column with the dorsal sepal having a short brownish tip on its end.
 The lateral sepals turn downwards and are 9-15 mm long, 4-6 mm wide, joined for part of their length and have brownish tips.
 The labellum is 5-7 mm long, about 2 mm wide and light green with a darker green mid-line and a mound near its base.
 Flowering occurs from July to September.